Heaventh007/Anti-Crash-Plugin/README.md

 # Anti-Crash-Plugin
-This is an older anti crash plugin I made a while ago.
+This anti crash plugin patches an out of bounds write exploit in BO1 and BO2, as well as many exploits, such as crashes and kicks.